 Extra salt on top

 You know I've stopped sifting flour, I just give it a good stirring with a fork or a few twirls in the food mixer.
 Most flour nowadays doesn't have lumps and really they ask you to sift it so that it gets air in it.
+Less washing up!

 Anyway, don't bother sifting the flour, into a bowl, add the yeast, egg, yoghurt, water, then the salt.
 (Try not to let the salt touch the yeast before mixing, it slows down the rising, so Ottolenghi says to pour the liquid ingredients into a well and sprinkle the salt around the rim.)
 Mix it all together, cover and leave to rise.
 It's quite a slow rise.
 At least 2 or 3 hours.

-Then divide the dough into three parts, rolling each part out into a circle 16cms in diameter (on a floury surface der!).
+Divide the dough into three parts, rolling each part out into a circle 16cms in diameter (on a floury surface der!).
 Then stretch each end out into a boat shape.
 Shove the cheese mixture in the middle and try to close up the sides so it doesn't fall out.

-Right, really important, preheat your oven up to as high as it will go.
+Right, really important: preheat your oven up to as high as it will go.
 You want its maximum temperature, probably about 250ºC.

 I've recently treated myself to a peel so I floured that lightly and carefully moved the khachapuri boats onto the peel.
 Then, because my technique is not yet that great, I managed to move the boats onto the floor of the hottest oven of my Aga.
 With an ordinary oven, use either a pizza stone, a bit of marble, or a preheated flat baking tray.
 You want that heat on the bottom, so don't put it onto a cold tray, you want to seal the bottom.